E. A. Southee: Biography

 Southee was born in Cootamundra, New South Wales to Frederick Southee, a baker, and his wife Catherine Charlotte Southee, née McCutcheon; his older siblings were Fred, Ernest and Arthur and Alice.

 He was educated at Cootamundra Superior Public School, Sydney Boys' High School and the University of Sydney, graduating B.Sc. in 1912.
 A "brilliant academic and sportsman" (he was NSW long-jump champion) Southee won a Rhodes scholarship in 1913 and proceeded to St John's College, Oxford.

 His academic career was "put on hold" by the outbreak of the First World War: he enlisted immediately and received a commission in the British Army, serving on the Western Front and in Italy, rising to the rank of Acting Major and was appointed O.B.E. in 1919.
 He resumed his studies in 1919 and was elected a representative for the Oxford University Athletic Club.
 He finished third behind William Petersson in the long jump event at the 1919 AAA Championships.

 He graduated BSc.Agr in 1919 and was elected a fellow of the Linnean Society of London.

 Southee and his wife Charlotte moved to Cornell University, Ithaca, New York State, to undertake research and further studies, but she suffered a miscarriage, losing twin sons.
 He cut their stay short to accept the post of principal of the Hawkesbury Agricultural College, Richmond, New South Wales, serving from 1921 to 1954 as "one of Australia's foremost agricultural educators".

 Other interests

-He was a longtime member of the NSW Royal Agricultural Society and a vice-president of the Society 1939—1968.
+Southee was a longtime member of the NSW Royal Agricultural Society and a vice-president of the Society 1939–1968.